LoadingElii/Family_Todo/README.md

 - Member Objects
 - TodoItem Objects

-## Tech Used
+## Tech Used:

 1. Flask
 2. SQLAlchemy
 3. Pyjwt
 4. Python-dotenv

-## Features
+## Key Features:

+### Family objects

-1. Family's have a list of Members and TodoItems.
+1. Contains a list of Members

-2. Member's have their own Todo list to store their TodoItems.
-3.

-5. TodoItems
+2. Contains a list of TodoItems

+### Member objects

+3. Contains a list of TodoItems
+4. May be a Member of a Family

+### TodoItem objects

+5. Contains a Description field
+6. Contains a Urgency field
+7. Contains a Completed field

+## Setup